alipouw13/fabric-claimsprocessing/ai-powerbi/ai-visuals-guide.md

 - Use consistent naming conventions
 - Add field descriptions for better recognition

-## 4. Smart Narrative Visual
+## 4. Narrative Visual

 ### Purpose
 Automatically generates narrative insights about your data in natural language.

 ### Setup Instructions:
-1. Add Smart Narrative visual
+1. Ensure you have a Smart Narrative visual on the Location page
-2. Connect to your main summary measures:
-   - Total Claims
-   - Total Claim Amount
-   - Average Claim Amount
-   - High Severity Claims %
-   - Processing Review %

 ### Configuration:
-- **Values**: Add your key metrics
-- **Filters**: Apply relevant slicers for context
-- **Time Intelligence**: Include year-over-year comparisons
+- Ensure you have populated visuals on the Location page with data you want insights on

 ### What It Provides:
 - Automatic insights about trends